-Virginia Tuition Assistance Grant (VTAG) is a $3,270 state grant for residents of Virginia.
-To be eligible, students must be a domiciled Virginia resident, complete the 2018-19 VTAG application by the July 31 deadline, must not have moved to Virginia for the purpose of attending a post-secondary school, and pursuing undergraduate studies.
+Virginia Tuition Assistance Grant (VTAG) is a state grant for residents of Virginia.
+The annual award amount for on-ground students will be $3,520 for the 2020-21 academic year.
+To be eligible, students must be a domiciled Virginia resident, complete the 2020-21 VTAG application by the July 31, must not have moved to Virginia for purpose of attending a post-secondary school, and on-ground traditional students pursuing undergraduate studies.
 Students who have previously received VTAG in a prior award year do not need to complete the application.

 Almost every state education agency has at least one grant or scholarship available to residents, and many have a long list of student aid programs.
 Eligibility is usually restricted to state residents attending a college in-state, but that's not always the case.
 There are annual deadlines for most programs (if you miss a deadline, be sure to try again next year).
 Click on your state at http://www.nasfaa.org/State_Financial_Aid_Programs to find out what financial aid programs may be available to you through your state education agency.
 Also check out state and regional tuition exchanges and keep in mind that other state-sponsored aid may available through non-profit organizations in your area.

 The application is located under Forms and Resources.

 These scholarships, which range from $6,000 to $12,000, are awarded based on your academic performance and are renewable for all four years of full-time enrollment provided the student maintains Satisfactory Academic Progress.
 A combination of GPA and SAT/ACT score are used to determine the scholarship level.
 These scholarships include the Lansdell, Harman, Trustees’, and Deans’ scholarship.